SpyicyDev/vigenere/README.md

 Please note that the implementation of the cipher cracking is not completed yet - I will submit a new version of this project once it is completed!
 This has working implementations of decryption and encryption, able to both input and output files with plaintext and ciphertext.

+Also, please make sure to run the built executable **IN THE ROOT DIRECTORY!** There are files in resources/ that it needs access to via a relative path!

 ## Building it yourself

 There are two paths you can take to build this project: Installing OCaml and the OCaml platform tools, or using Nix.